Hazem-M-Abdelaziz/vector_v1/README.md

 ---

 ## 🧰 MathWorks tools
-Attached in `mathworks_controllers/` directory you can see two files used to get familiar with the controller set and visualize how many attributes, what are the types?, and mapping the action to the attributes itself easily.
+Attached in `mathworks_controllers/` directory you can see two files used to get familiar with the controller set and visualize the attributes, identify their types, and easily map actions to those attributes.
 1. controllerInputModel.slx

    (Simulink model used to identify controller, assign data to ROS 2 custom message, and publish to a certain topic)